WRSilvaa/WRSilvaa/README.md

 I am Wellington, a passionate Dev.

-I work with modern front-end development practices, focusing on creating efficient, accessible, and maintainable user interfaces.
-My work is centered around clean architecture, responsive layouts, and delivering reliable UI solutions with consistent performance.
+I am building solid foundations in HTML, CSS, and JavaScript with a focus on semantic markup, Flexbox layouts, and clean, maintainable code.

 ---